m0hdasif/aws-serverless-boilerplate/docs/use-case.md

 20. SNS should be able to send Email and SMS.
 Push notifications( cannot be implemented using cloudformation)
 21. implement step function
 22. add websocket support
-23. Resize image upload in s3 ( using s3 events and lambda)
+23. Resize image upload in s3 ( using s3 events and lambda)[ thumbnail support]
 24. use serverless deployment id for each deployment and maintain logs for deployment
 25. Set modules based resources and functions name, research how to achieve it
 26. Check how to use 'env' in yaml file
 27. set up CI/CD simply by adding a CodePipeline resource, and utilizing CodeBuild to pull down this repository, and run the make files.
 28. Use the serverless-domain-manager plug-in to enable domain functionality.
 Most of this structure is laid out, you just need to provide a valid ApiHostedZone, ApiSite, and ApiCert.
 This can be created in the AWS Console for Route53 and ACM and provided here as variables.
 29. check "Fn:: importValue" in serverless
+30. separate invocation for local, dev and prod support
+31. Try expressJs in serverless
+32. support workers
+33. maintain CHANGELOG.md